 Three Stages of Adrenal Fatigue

-Fatigued all the time: Chronically high cortisol is bad for you.
+- Chronically fatigued: Chronically high cortisol is bad for you.
 Research shows it can even shrink your brain.
-So, if cortisol levels remain unchecked, adrenals stop producing cortisol as a way to protect your body and brain.
-With constantly low cortisol, you feel totally wiped out all the time.
+So, if cortisol levels remain unchecked, adrenals stop producing cortisol as a way to protect your body and mind.
+With constantly low cortisol, you feel wiped out all the time.

 The table below outlines some of the most common symptoms of adrenal fatigue.